SAP/openui5-docs/docs/Step_17_Fragment_Callbacks_354f98e.md

 });
 ```

 As previously described, fragments are pure UI reuse artifacts and do not have a controller.
-The third parameter of the `sap.ui.xmlfragment` function is optional and allows passing in a reference to a \(controller\) object.
+However, you can pass a controller object to the `Fragment.load` API.
 For our dialog we reference the `HelloPanel` controller.
 However, the third parameter does not necessarily have to be a controller but can be any object.
 Just don't forget the `this` keyword.

 The event handler function is put into the same controller file and it closes the dialog by accessing the internal helper function that returns the dialog.